eflumerf/styleguide/dune-daq-cppguide.md

 prerequisites.
 Name such files with the `.inc` extension.
 Use sparingly, and prefer self-contained headers when possible.

+### Self-contained Headers [DUNE VERSION]

+Header files should be self-contained (compile on their own) and end in `.hh`.
+Non-header files that are meant for inclusion should end in `.inc` and be used very rarely.

+All header files should be self-contained.
+Users and refactoring tools should not have to adhere to special conditions to include the header.
+Specifically, a header should have [header guards](#The__define_Guard) and include all other headers it needs.

+Prefer placing the definitions for template and inline functions in the same file as their declarations.
+The definitions of these constructs must be included into every `.cc` file that uses them, or the program may fail to link in some build configurations.
+If declarations and definitions are in different files, including the former should transitively include the latter.

+As an exception, a template that is explicitly instantiated for all relevant sets of template arguments, or that is a private implementation detail of a class, is allowed to be defined in the one and only `.cc` file that instantiates the template.

 ### The \#define Guard

 All header files should have `#define` guards to prevent multiple